-Out of the many, many skin care ingredients that constantly flood my inbox and Instagram, saffron is one that I’ve personally noticed popping up more often.
-Yes, I'm talking about the same bright red spice that your favorite Indian joint uses to season their rice.
-This somewhat sweet and nutty-tasting spice also happens to be the most expensive in the world, and it's been lauded for its medicinal properties for centuries—and it turns out that some of the same properties that give this spice its total-body benefits can also brighten, calm and protect your skin.
+Out of the many, many skincare ingredients that constantly flood our inboxes and Instagram feeds, saffron is one that we've noticed popping up more often.
+Yes, we're talking about the same bright red spice that your favorite Indian joint uses to season its rice.
+This somewhat sweet and nutty-tasting spice also happens to be the most expensive in the world, and it's been lauded for its medicinal properties for centuries.
+And it turns out that some of the same properties that give this spice its total-body benefits can also brighten, calm, and protect your skin.

-To find out more about the skin-boosting benefits of saffron, including whether or not I should be slathering it all over my complexion (or if I can even afford to), I spoke to board-certified dermatologist Dhaval Bhanusali and Shrankhla Holecek, founder of Ayurvedic skincare line Uma Oils.
+To find out more about the skin-boosting benefits of saffron, including whether or not we should be slathering it all over our faces (or if we can even afford to), we spoke to board-certified dermatologist Dhaval G. Bhanusali and Shrankhla Holecek, founder of Ayurvedic skincare line Uma Oils.

 Meet the Expert

-- Dhaval Bhanusali, MD, FAAD, is a board-certified dermatologist based in New York City.
-He is internationally recognized as an expert in the fields of cosmetic and medical dermatology, and is a media advisory member for the American Academy of Dermatology.
+- Dhaval G. Bhanusali, M.D., FAAD, is a board-certified dermatologist based in New York City.
+He is internationally recognized as an expert in cosmetic and medical dermatology and is a media advisory member for the American Academy of Dermatology.

 - Shrankhla Holecek is the founder of Uma Oils and an expert in Ayurvedic and holistic medicine.

 Saffron is a very rare Ayurvedic spice, which is precisely what makes it so costly.
-“Saffron is actually the tiny stigmas, or stems, from the crocus sativus, a flower in the Iris family,” explains Shrankhla Holecek.
-“Approximately 170,000 flowers yields about one pound of saffron, which speaks to why it's so expensive.”
+“Saffron is actually the tiny stigmas, or stems, from the crocus sativus, a flower in the iris family,” explains Holecek.

 Saffron boasts beneficial properties for all skin types, but certain types may benefit just a bit more.
 “Like most Ayurvedic ingredients, I like saffron for sensitive skin and those who need more calming products,” Bhanusali says, noting that oily skin types “may benefit from stronger acids and other high-powered ingredients.”

-Suitable for all skin types, this facial serum is packed with a hand-picked saffron that helps even skin tone, fade fine lines, and boost elasticity.
-It's also formulated with low molecular weight hyaluronic acid (for better absorption), peptides and amino acids.
+Suitable for all skin types, this facial serum is packed with handpicked saffron meant to help even skin tone, fade fine lines, and boost elasticity.
+It's also formulated with low-molecular-weight hyaluronic acid, peptides, and amino acids.

-The saffron in this fast-acting mask helps fade the appearance of dark spots and hyperpigmentation for a brighter, more even-toned complexion.
-It also contains clarifying bentonite clay and sandalwood, which is said to calm the skin.
+This fast-acting mask helps fade the appearance of dark spots and hyperpigmentation for a brighter, more even-toned complexion.
+It also contains clarifying bentonite clay.

 If you're in the market for an ultra-fancy eye cream, look no further than this saffron-infused option from YSL.
 The entire YSL Or Rouge collection features saffron extract.